 Once you understand the risks associated with each of your vendors, you can decide how to respond to them, by accepting, refusing, mitigating, or transferring the risk.
 If you choose to accept or mitigate risks associated with a vendor, you’ll then have to take action.

-Vendors controls aren’t a crockpot.
+Vendor controls aren’t a crockpot.
 You can’t just set them and forget them.
-Nor is it enough to monitor vendors using static monitoring techniques, like questionnaires.
+Nor is it enough to monitor vendors using static monitoring techniques.
 Continuous monitoring is the best way to manage your third party relationships and ensure your data is consistently protected.

-SecurityScorecard’s Atlas is an intelligent tool that helps you streamline your vendor risk assessment process and mature your vendor risk management program.
+SecurityScorecard’s Security Questionnaires help you streamline your vendor risk assessment process and mature your vendor risk management program.
 Using our platform, organizations can upload vendor responses to questionnaires.
-Atlas’s machine learning compares those answers to previous questionnaires and the platform’s analytics, verifying vendor responses almost immediately.
+SecurityScorecard’s machine learning compares those answers to previous vendor risk management questionnaires and the platform’s analytics, verifying vendor responses almost immediately.

-Atlas also assigns security ratings for you.
-Our security ratings use an A-F scale across thirteen factors.
-As part of your vendor risk mitigation strategy, you can use these thirteen factors to set service level agreement (SLA) compliance requirements.
+SecurityScorecard also assigns security ratings for you.
+Our security ratings use an A-F scale across ten factors.
+As part of your vendor risk mitigation strategy, you can use these factors to set service level agreement (SLA) compliance requirements.
 Moreover, the easy-to-understand ratings scale enables you to provide your board of directors with the necessary documentation to prove governance over your vendor risk management program to meet increasingly stringent cybersecurity compliance requirements.